This post may contain affiliate links. Please see my disclosure policy for details.

 Compared to the likes of Bourton-on-the-Water, there aren’t many ‘attractions’ here so to speak.
 But, that doesn’t mean it isn’t amazing and worth your time!

-In fact, having visited many times over the years, I would say that Lower Slaughter is even better simply because there are less crowds.
+In fact, having visited many times over the years, I would say that Lower Slaughter is even better simply because there are fewer crowds.

 You can take it down a notch and just enjoy the scenery rather than battling with endless crowds.
 It makes the perfect stop on a sunny afternoon and there is plenty to get up to.

 You can walk down Britain’s most romantic street, cross over stone footbridges over the River Eye, admire the honeycombed buildings, learn the workings of the Old Mill and access plenty of country walks too!

 Things to do in Lower Slaughter